Maisie Peters: 2021–2024: You Signed Up For This and The Good Witch

 On 15 June 2021, Peters left Atlantic Records and signed with Ed Sheeran's Gingerbread Man Records.
 Under this label, she released her debut album You Signed Up for This on 27 August 2021.
 The album debuted at number 2 on the UK Albums Chart and was the top selling album in UK independent record stores for that week.
-With the first two singles of the record, "John Hughes Movie" and "Psycho", Peters garnered her first notations on the British charts.
+With the first two singles of the record, "John Hughes Movie" and "Psycho", Peters achieved her first entries on the UK Singles Chart.
 Peters embarked on her first headlining tour in 2022, touring the United States.
-Later that year, she joined Sheeran's +–=÷x Tour as opening act.
-While touring she released singles "Cate's Brother", "Blonde" and "Not Another Rockstar".
-Peters later, announced she would tour the United Kingdom in April of 2023.
+Later that year, she joined Sheeran's +–=÷x Tour as an opening act.
+While touring, she released singles "Cate's Brother", "Blonde", "Good Enough" and "Not Another Rockstar".
+Peters later announced she would tour the United Kingdom in April 2023.